 Can Factormini's or Factorsynth's parameters be controlled by Live's automation envelopes or MIDI mappings?

-Most of them can (element levels, operation buttons, solo buttons, factorize buttons, main mixer levels and mutes).
+Most of them can (factorization buttons, matrix operation buttons, solo buttons, number of components, all levels and pan sliders, shifting buttons, transport controls and quantization).
 Also, the first 8x8 buttons on the switchboards are MIDI-assignable.
-The ones that cannot be controlled by Live are: number of components, analysis parameters, reset buttons, and switchboard buttons for components higher than 8.
+The ones that cannot be controlled by Live are: analysis parameters, clear panel, export panel, “snap" and “all" buttons on the output waveform display, reset and threshold buttons and individual buttons on the switchboards corresponding to component numbers higher than 8.